Please note that Masonic meetings and activities have started again now we are under level 1 lock down in South Africa.

 Witwatersrand Lodge is a Freemasons' Lodge under the English Constitution meeting in Johannesburg, South Africa.
 It was consecrated on 1 May 1915 as Transvaal Masters Lodge, a Lodge for Installed Masters.
 In 1949 its charter was endorsed to become Witwatersrand Lodge, an ordinary Lodge.
 2015 was our Centenary Year.

-This web-site has been designed to provide a brief and general insight into Masonry to non-masons and as an introduction to WITWATERSRAND LODGE No. 3745 to fellow Masons throughout the world.
+This web-site has been designed to provide a brief and general insight into Masonry to non-masons and as an introduction to WITWATERSRAND LODGE No. 3745 to fellow Freemasons throughout the world.

-Freemasons hold regular meetings, usually four to twelve times a year.
+Freemasons hold regular meetings, typically four to twelve times a year, depending on the Lodge.
 At these meetings we do the normal business that most organisations would do, such as approving minutes of previous meetings, financial reports, voting on resolutions or considering applications for membership.
 These would then be followed by a ceremony to admit a new member or advance an existing member to a higher level.
 Sometimes a lecture on an intersting topic is presented.

 We hold social events for members and their families and friends several times a year.
-These could be theatre events, dinners, lunches or just a cup of coffee.
+These could be theatre events, dinners, lunches, music evenings, a few cool beverages or just a cup of coffee.
+Freemasonry is very social and you make many new friends through Masonry.

 We have several charity events to raise money for various registered charities.
 Our main annual charity event is a Clay Pigeon Shoot.
 We also support several small charities, both physically and financially.